·

 12#.
 Floating Backlit LED Mirrors

 Integrating light directly into the mirror frame creates a modern, futuristic glow that doubles as a functional light source.
-These designs are perfect for bathrooms or vanities where clear, even illumination is necessary.
+These designs are perfect for bathrooms or vanities where clear, even illumination is strictly necessary.

 13#.
 Bamboo Pagoda Frameworks